tatebonham/goal-digger/README.md

 ## Description

 A one stop shop for all your bucket list ideas!
-Plan your future goals and keep track of of those completed.
+Plan your future goals and keep track of those completed.
 See other's goals and steal them for your own ideas.

 ## Wireframe